A Beginner’s Guide to Neural Networks in Python

-Neural Networks are a machine learning framework that attempts to mimic the learning pattern of natural biological neural networks: you can think of them as a crude approximation of what we assume the human mind is doing when it is learning.
+Neural Networks are a machine learning framework and one of the data science sections that attempt to mimic the learning pattern of natural biological neural networks: you can think of them as a crude approximation of what we assume the human mind is doing when it is learning.
 Biological neural networks have interconnected neurons with dendrites that receive inputs, then based on these inputs they produce an output signal through an axon to another neuron.
 We will try to mimic this process through the use of Artificial Neural Networks (ANN), which we will just refer to as neural networks from now on.
 Neural networks are the foundation of deep learning, a subset of machine learning that is responsible for some of the most exciting technological advances today!
-The process of creating a neural network in Python begins with the most basic form, a single perceptron.
+The process of creating a neural network in Python (commonly used by data scientists) begins with the most basic form, a single perceptron.
 Let’s start by explaining the single perceptron!

 Let’s start our discussion by talking about the Perceptron!
 A perceptron has one or more inputs, a bias, an activation function, and a single output.
 The perceptron receives inputs, multiplies them by some weight, and then passes them into an activation function to produce an output.
 There are many possible activation functions to choose from, such as the logistic function, a trigonometric function, a step function etc. We must also make sure to add a bias to the perceptron, a constant weight outside of the inputs that allows us to achieve better fit for our predictive models.
 Check out the diagram below for a visualization of a perceptron:

 Once we have the output we can compare it to a known label and adjust the weights accordingly (the weights usually start off with random initialization values).
 We keep repeating this process until we have reached a maximum number of allowed iterations, or an acceptable error rate.